HongdaWu1226/HongdaWu1226.github.io/_pages/about.md

 ---

 I obtained the Ph.D. in Dec.
 2023, under the supervision of Prof. [Ping Wang](https://scholar.google.com/citations?user=3sIHxrcAAAAJ&hl=en), in the Dept. Electrical Engineering and Computer Science, York University, Canada.

 I have finished two industrial internship roles during my Ph.D. study, where I worked as a research engineer in SONY R&D, Tokyo, and an associate researcher in Noah Ark's Lab, Montreal Research Centre, Montreal, focusing on applying federated learning to auto-driving systems (applicable), and personalization use-case (theoretical), respectively.

 My research interests are in machine learning, optimization, and distributed systems.
-I specified in federated and on-device learning, distributed optimization, and their application to data analytics, IoT systems, and future intelligent wireless networks.
-Broadly speaking, I am interested in
+Specifically, I am interested in

 * Designing theoretical frameworks for distributed/federated learning (FL) systems
 * Leveraging foundation model for privacy-preserving ML use cases (e.g., with transferability)